DraconDev/SamAI/tasks.md

 - [ ] right click edit or delete when right clicking on an icon or folder on the home tab
   - right click not working, perhaps drag related conflict ?

+- Form tab
+  - Rename Fill
+  - Add default such as work, youtube, custom default fields, but can be modified

 ## Check